 The Hispanic community in Prince George’s has grown substantially in the last two decades.
 In 2000, just 7% of the county was Latino.
 In 2010, the population more than doubled, to 14.9%.

-According to just-released Census data from 2020, 21.2% of Prince Georgians are Hispanic.
+According to new Census data, 21.2% of Prince Georgians are Hispanic.